Shadeira/TODO-List-Tutorial/README.md

 ## Task 1: Create TODO List Input

 In our **index.html** file we have included a `title` and `link` tag inside of the `head`.
 For the title we set the name of the app to **TO-DO List**.
 We also linked the `style.css` file because, trust, styling is gonna make it look super cool later.

-Toward the end of our code we need to include our `script` tag.
+Towards the end of our code, we need to include our `script` tag.
 This will link our JS file where we will create variables and functions that will make everything work just right.

 Let's check this out:

 ```html
 <!DOCTYPE html>
 <html lang="en">